The Best Gig Apps: Explore Top Platforms by Skill Set

 Uber and Uber Eats are the same app for drivers.
 If you meet the requirements, you can do both gigs.
 When you want to work, you can check which service has more demand.

-Uber is stricter about the type of car you have, while on Uber Eats, you can use any 2-door or 4-door car, bike, or scooter, or you can even walk, depending on your location.
-You don't need a driver's license unless you’re using a motor vehicle, just a government-issued I.D., which is a great option for those who don't drive.
+Uber Eats is more flexible on vehicle requirements, and you can even use a bike, scooter, or walk, depending on your location.
+You don't need a driver's license unless you’re using a motor vehicle — just a government-issued ID, which is a great option for those who don't drive.

 Uber Eats is available in cities across the U.S. and over 45 countries globally.